cyb-aa/windowsserverdocs.fr-fr/WindowsServerDocs/remote/remote-server-administration-tools.md

 Outils d’administration de serveur distant comprend des modules d’applet de commande Windows PowerShell qui peuvent être utilisés pour gérer des rôles et des fonctionnalités qui s’exécutent sur des serveurs distants.
 Bien que la gestion à distance de Windows PowerShell soit activée par défaut sur Windows Server 2016, elle n’est pas activée par défaut sur Windows 10.
 Pour exécuter des applets de commande qui font partie de Outils d’administration de serveur distant sur un serveur distant, exécutez `Enable-PSremoting` dans une session Windows PowerShell qui a été ouverte avec des droits d’utilisateur élevés (c’est-à-dire, exécutez en tant qu’administrateur) sur votre ordinateur client Windows après l’installation de Outils d’administration de serveur distant.

 ## <a name="BKMK_Thresh"></a>Outils d’administration de serveur distant pour Windows 10
-Utilisez Outils d’administration de serveur distant pour Windows 10 pour gérer des technologies spécifiques sur les ordinateurs qui exécutent Windows Server 2016, Windows Server 2012 R2 et, dans certains cas limités, Windows Server 2012 ou Windows Server 2008 R2.
+Use Remote Server Administration Tools for Windows 10 to manage specific technologies on computers that are running Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, and in limited cases,  Windows Server 2012 , or  Windows Server 2008 R2 .

-Outils d’administration de serveur distant pour Windows 10 prend en charge la gestion à distance des ordinateurs qui exécutent l’option d’installation minimale ou la configuration de l’interface serveur minimale de Windows Server 2016, Windows Server 2012 R2 et, dans certains cas, cas, les options d’installation minimale de Windows Server 2012.
-Toutefois, Outils d’administration de serveur distant pour Windows 10 ne peut pas être installé sur une version du système d’exploitation Windows Server.
+Remote Server Administration Tools for Windows 10 includes support for remote management of computers that are running the Server Core installation option or the Minimal Server Interface configuration of Windows Server 2016,  Windows Server 2012 R2 , and in limited cases, the Server Core installation options of Windows Server 2012.
+However, Remote Server Administration Tools for Windows 10 cannot be installed on any versions of the Windows Server operating system.

 ### <a name="tools-available-in-this-release"></a>Outils disponibles dans cette version
-pour obtenir la liste des outils disponibles dans Outils d’administration de serveur distant pour Windows 10, consultez le tableau [Outils d’administration de serveur distant (RSAT) pour les systèmes d’exploitation Windows](https://support.microsoft.com/help/2693643/remote-server-administration-tools-rsat-for-windows-operating-systems).
+For a list of the tools available in Remote Server Administration Tools for Windows 10, see the table in [Remote Server Administration Tools (RSAT) for Windows operating systems](https://support.microsoft.com/help/2693643/remote-server-administration-tools-rsat-for-windows-operating-systems).

 ### <a name="system-requirements"></a>Configuration requise
-Outils d’administration de serveur distant pour Windows 10 ne peut être installé que sur les ordinateurs qui exécutent Windows 10.
-Outils d’administration de serveur distant ne peut pas être installé sur les ordinateurs qui exécutent Windows RT 8,1 ou d’autres périphériques système sur puce.
+Remote Server Administration Tools for Windows 10 can be installed only on computers that are running Windows 10.
+Remote Server Administration Tools cannot be installed on computers that are running Windows RT 8.1, or other system-on-chip devices.

-Outils d’administration de serveur distant pour Windows 10 s’exécute sur les versions x86 et x64 de Windows 10.
+Remote Server Administration Tools for Windows 10 runs on both x86-based and x64-based editions of Windows 10.

 > [!IMPORTANT]
-> Outils d’administration de serveur distant pour Windows 10 ne doit pas être installé sur un ordinateur qui exécute des packs d’outils d’administration pour Windows 8.1, Windows 8, Windows Server 2008 R2, Windows Server 2008, Windows Server 2003 ou Windows 2000 Server.
-Supprimer toutes les anciennes versions du Pack ou Outils d’administration de serveur distant d’outils d’administration, y compris les versions préliminaires antérieures et les versions des outils pour différentes langues ou paramètres régionaux de l’ordinateur avant d’installer l’administration de serveur distant Outils pour Windows 10.
+> Remote Server Administration Tools for Windows 10 should not be installed on a computer that is running administration tools packs for Windows 8.1, Windows 8,  Windows Server 2008 R2,  Windows Server 2008, Windows Server 2003 or Windows 2000 Server.
+Remove all older versions of Administration Tools Pack or Remote Server Administration Tools, including earlier prerelease versions, and releases of the tools for different languages or locales from the computer before you install Remote Server Administration Tools for Windows 10.

-Pour utiliser cette version de Gestionnaire de serveur pour accéder aux serveurs distants qui exécutent Windows Server 2012 R2, Windows Server 2012 ou Windows Server 2008 R2 et les gérer, vous devez installer plusieurs mises à jour pour rendre les anciens systèmes d’exploitation Windows Server gérables à l’aide de se Gestionnaire ORT.
-Pour plus d’informations sur la préparation de Windows Server 2012 R2, Windows Server 2012 et Windows Server 2008 R2 pour la gestion à l’aide de Gestionnaire de serveur dans Outils d’administration de serveur distant pour Windows 10, consultez [gérer plusieurs serveurs distants avec un serveur Gestionnaire](https://technet.microsoft.com/library/hh831456.aspx).
+To use this release of Server Manager to access and manage Remote servers that are running  Windows Server 2012 R2 ,  Windows Server 2012 , or  Windows Server 2008 R2 , you must install several updates to make the older Windows Server operating systems manageable by using Server Manager.
+For detailed information about how to prepare  Windows Server 2012 R2,  Windows Server 2012, and  Windows Server 2008 R2 for management by using Server Manager in Remote Server Administration Tools for Windows 10, see [Manage Multiple, Remote Servers with Server Manager](https://technet.microsoft.com/library/hh831456.aspx).

-Windows PowerShell et Gestionnaire de serveur administration à distance doivent être activés sur les serveurs distants pour les gérer à l’aide d’outils qui font partie de Outils d’administration de serveur distant pour Windows 10.
-La gestion à distance est activée par défaut sur les serveurs qui exécutent Windows Server 2016, Windows Server 2012 R2 et Windows Server 2012.
+Windows PowerShell and Server Manager remote management must be enabled on remote servers to manage them by using tools that are part of Remote Server Administration Tools for Windows 10.
+Remote management is enabled by default on servers that are running Windows Server 2016,  Windows Server 2012 R2, and  Windows Server 2012.
 Pour plus d’informations sur la manière d’activer la gestion à distance, si elle a été désactivée, voir [Gérer plusieurs serveurs distants avec le Gestionnaire de serveur](https://go.microsoft.com/fwlink/p/?LinkId=241358).

-## <a name="install-uninstall-and-turn-offon-rsat-tools"></a>Installer, désinstaller et désactiver/sur les outils RSAT
+## <a name="install-uninstall-and-turn-offon-rsat-tools"></a>Install, uninstall and turn off/on RSAT tools

-### <a name="use-features-on-demand-fod-to-install-specific-rsat-tools-on-windows-10-october-2018-update-or-later"></a>Utiliser les fonctionnalités à la demande (DOM) pour installer des outils RSAT spécifiques sur Windows 10 octobre 2018 Update, ou version ultérieure
+### <a name="use-features-on-demand-fod-to-install-specific-rsat-tools-on-windows-10-october-2018-update-or-later"></a>Use Features on Demand (FoD) to install specific RSAT tools on Windows 10 October 2018 Update, or later

-À compter de la mise à jour 2018 de Windows 10 octobre, les outils d’aide à la demande sont inclus sous la forme d’un ensemble de **fonctionnalités à la demande** à partir de Windows 10 Maintenant, au lieu de télécharger un package RSAT, vous pouvez simplement accéder à **gérer les fonctionnalités facultatives** dans **paramètres** et cliquer sur **Ajouter une fonctionnalité** pour afficher la liste des outils RSAT disponibles.
-Sélectionnez et installez les outils RSAT spécifiques dont vous avez besoin.
-Pour voir la progression de l’installation, cliquez sur le bouton **précédent** pour afficher l’État dans la page **gérer les fonctionnalités facultatives** .
+Starting with Windows 10 October 2018 Update, RSAT is included as a set of **Features on Demand** right from Windows 10.
+Now, instead of downloading an RSAT package you can just go to **Manage optional features** in **Settings** and click **Add a feature** to see the list of available RSAT tools.
+Select and install the specific RSAT tools you need.
+To see installation progress, click the **Back** button to view status on the **Manage optional features** page.

-Consultez la [liste des outils RSAT disponibles via les **fonctionnalités à la demande**](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-non-language-fod#remote-server-administration-tools-rsat).
-Outre l’installation via l’application de **paramètres** graphiques, vous pouvez également installer des outils RSAT spécifiques via la ligne de commande ou l’automatisation à l’aide de [**DISM/Add-Capability**](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities#using-dism-add-capability-to-add-or-remove-fods).
+See the [list of RSAT tools available via **Features on Demand**](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-non-language-fod#remote-server-administration-tools-rsat).
+In addition to installing via the graphical **Settings** app, you can also install specific RSAT tools via command line or automation using [**DISM /Add-Capability**](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities#using-dism-add-capability-to-add-or-remove-fods).

-L’un des avantages offerts par les fonctionnalités à la demande est que les fonctionnalités installées sont conservées entre les mises à niveau de version de Windows 10.
+One benefit of Features on Demand is that installed features persist across Windows 10 version upgrades.

-#### <a name="to-uninstall-specific-rsat-tools-on-windows-10-october-2018-update-or-later-after-installing-with-fod"></a>Pour désinstaller des outils RSAT spécifiques sur Windows 10 octobre 2018 Update ou version ultérieure (après l’installation de avec les DOM)
+#### <a name="to-uninstall-specific-rsat-tools-on-windows-10-october-2018-update-or-later-after-installing-with-fod"></a>To uninstall specific RSAT tools on Windows 10 October 2018 Update or later (after installing with FoD)

-Sur Windows 10, ouvrez l’application **paramètres** , accédez à **gérer les fonctionnalités facultatives**, sélectionnez et désinstallez les outils RSAT spécifiques que vous souhaitez supprimer.
-Notez que dans certains cas, vous devrez désinstaller manuellement les dépendances.
+On Windows 10, open the **Settings** app, go to **Manage optional features**, select and uninstall the specific RSAT tools you wish to remove.
+Note that in some cases, you will need to manually uninstall dependencies.
 En particulier, si l’outil RSAT a est requis par l’outil RSAT B, le choix de désinstaller l’outil RSAT échoue si l’outil RSAT B est encore installé.
-Dans ce cas, désinstallez d’abord l’outil RSAT B, puis désinstallez l’outil RSAT A. Notez également que, dans certains cas, la désinstallation d’un outil RSAT peut sembler réussie même si l’outil est toujours installé.
-Dans ce cas, le redémarrage du PC terminera la suppression de l’outil.
+In this case, uninstall RSAT tool B first, and then uninstall RSAT tool A. Also note that in some cases, uninstalling an RSAT tool may appear to succeed even though the tool is still installed.
+In this case, restarting the PC will complete the removal of the tool.

-Consultez la [liste des outils RSAT, y compris les dépendances](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-non-language-fod#remote-server-administration-tools-rsat).
-Outre la désinstallation via l’application de paramètres graphiques, vous pouvez également désinstaller des outils RSAT spécifiques via la ligne de commande ou l’automatisation à l’aide de [**DISM/Remove-Capability**](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities#using-dism-add-capability-to-add-or-remove-fods).
+See the [list of RSAT tools including dependencies](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-non-language-fod#remote-server-administration-tools-rsat).
+In addition to uninstalling via the graphical Settings app, you can also uninstall specific RSAT tools via command line or automation using [**DISM /Remove-Capability**](https://docs.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities#using-dism-add-capability-to-add-or-remove-fods).

-### <a name="when-to-use-which-rsat-version"></a>Quand utiliser quelle version de RSAT
+### <a name="when-to-use-which-rsat-version"></a>When to use which RSAT version

 Si vous disposez d’une version de Windows 10 antérieure à la mise à jour 2018 d’octobre (1809), vous ne pourrez pas utiliser les **fonctionnalités à la demande**.
 Vous devrez télécharger et installer le package RSAT.

-- **Installez les FODS RSAT directement à partir de Windows 10, comme indiqué ci-dessus**: Lors de l’installation sur Windows 10 octobre 2018 Update (1809) ou version ultérieure, pour la gestion de Windows Server 2019 ou des versions antérieures.
+- **Installez les FODS RSAT directement à partir de Windows 10, comme indiqué ci-dessus**: lors de l’installation sur Windows 10 octobre 2018 Update (1809) ou version ultérieure, pour la gestion de windows server 2019 ou des versions antérieures.

-- **Téléchargez et installez le package WS_1803 RSAT, comme indiqué ci-dessous**: Lors de l’installation de sur Windows 10 avril 2018 (1803) ou version antérieure, pour la gestion de Windows Server, version 1803 ou Windows Server, version 1709.
+- **Téléchargez et installez WS_1803 package RSAT, comme indiqué ci-dessous**: lors de l’installation de sur Windows 10 avril 2018 (1803) ou version antérieure, pour la gestion de Windows Server, version 1803 ou Windows Server, version 1709.

-- **Téléchargez et installez le package WS2016 RSAT, comme indiqué ci-dessous**: Lors de l’installation de sur Windows 10 avril 2018 (1803) ou version antérieure, pour la gestion de Windows Server 2016 ou des versions antérieures.
+- **Téléchargez et installez le package WS2016 RSAT, comme indiqué ci-dessous**: lors de l’installation de sur Windows 10 avril 2018 Update (1803) ou version antérieure, pour la gestion de windows server 2016 ou des versions antérieures.

 #### <a name="BKMK_installthresh"></a>Télécharger le package RSAT pour installer Outils d’administration de serveur distant pour Windows 10